mcarvin8/prepare-salesforce-sandboxes/README.md

 To authenticate with an existing alias, you must provide the sandbox script with the `--alias` flag.

-Optionally, you can use the included SFDX authenticate script with the Force Auth URL and the desired alias.
+Optionally, you can run the included SFDX authenticate script with the Force Auth URL and the desired alias before you run the sandbox scripts.

 ```
 USAGE